PlanetLive/PlanetLive.github.io/README.md

 `function findHighestNumber(array) {`

+## How to Build a Fullstack App with Next.js, Prisma, and PostgreSQL (or MySQL)

+[Setup steps](https://vercel.com/guides/nextjs-prisma-postgres) - Node.js with TypeScript

 ## Using Github Copilot to implement Serverless API on AWS

 Additions to steps from [video](https://www.youtube.com/watch?v=t7vLF9d7gSU) by Pedram Hamidehkhan